Yosemite fire grows as crews protect iconic sequoias

 The blaze was proving difficult to contain, with firefighters throwing “every tactic imaginable” at it, including dropping fire retardant from the air, said Nancy Phillipe, a Yosemite fire information spokesperson.

-Firefighters planed to use bulldozers to create fire lines protecting Wawona, she said.
+Firefighters planned to use bulldozers to create fire lines protecting Wawona, she said.
 About 600 to 700 people who were staying at the Wawona campground in tents, cabins and a historic hotel were ordered to leave.

+Temperatures were expected rise and reach the lower 90s in the coming days, but fire crews working in steep terrain were not contending with intense winds, said Jeffrey Barlow, senior meteorologist with the National Weather Service in Hanford.
+Smoke had settled across large swaths of the park but the fire wasn’t sending up huge plumes seen a day earlier, Barlow said Sunday.

-Though firefighters were facing hot and dry conditions, they didn’t have to contend with intense winds over the weekend, said Jeffrey Barlow, senior meteorologist with the National Weather Service in Hanford.
-Given the relatively small size of the fire and minimal winds, smoke impacts were not expected to stretch far beyond the park, he said Saturday.
+Given the relatively small size of the fire and minimal winds, smoke impacts were not expected to stretch far beyond the park, he said.
+So far in 2022, over 35,000 wildfires have burned nearly 4.7 million acres, according to the National Interagency Fire Center, well above average for both wildfires and acres burned.

 The giant sequoias, native in only about 70 groves spread along the western slope of California’s Sierra Nevada range, were once considered impervious to flames but have become increasingly vulnerable as wildfires fueled by a buildup of undergrowth from a century of fire suppression and drought exacerbated by climate change have become more intense and destructive.

-Note: This story has been corrected to fix inaccurate information from a park spokesperson and reflect that the tree trunks are not wrapped in protective foil.